-These gluten-free sourdough discard bagels have a crunchy crust and a chewy crumb!
+These gluten-free sourdough bagels have a crunchy crust and a chewy crumb!
 Goes great with cream cheese, avocado, salmon, cucumber, and many other fillings!
+Make sure to also check out my other gluten-free sourdough bread recipes.

 Why You Will Love This Recipe